Multiple Choice

 }

-In case you created bulk questions by JSON or CSV, the response body contains the the following data:
+In case you created bulk questions by JSON or CSV, the response body contains the following data:

-dataData contains the questions information.
+data Data contained in the questions information.

-countTotal number of questions created.
+Total number of questions created.

 To verify and get the questions for a Multiple Choice you have created, go to